Shy/henshin.shy.dev/README.md

 To run the project locally you can use `python app.py`.

-(Zappa)[https://github.com/Miserlou/Zappa] handles most of the legwork required to deploy on Lambda.
-Make sure that you've already (installed)[https://docs.aws.amazon.com/cli/latest/userguide/installing.html] and (configured the AWS CLI)[https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-quick-configuration].
+[Zappa](https://github.com/Miserlou/Zappa) handles most of the legwork required to deploy on Lambda.
+Make sure that you've already [installed](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) and [configured the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-quick-configuration).

 To deploy to the cloud you can either use the existing Zappa configuration file or let Zappa automatically configure your deployment settings with `zappa init`.

 To deploy a dev enviroment using the existing configration call `zappa deploy dev` and push an update with `zappa update dev`.
 You can also deploy a production enviroment with `zappa deploy production` and update with `zappa update production`.
 If you head over to API Gateway, you'll see a new API containing your function.

-From this point, it's also possible to set up a (custom domain and SSL certificate)[https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-custom-domains.html].
+From this point, it's also possible to set up a [custom domain and SSL certificate](https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-custom-domains.html).